unfoldingWord-box3/desktop-app-template/README.md

 ## Setup

-1. Scripts expect a repo name pattern of: desktop-app-[app-name] Recommended directory structure:
+1. Recommended directory structure:

 <ul><pre>
 |-- repos
     |-- pankosmia
-        |-- desktop-app-[app-name] <b><em>(30 characters or less on windows!)</em></b>
+        |-- [your-desktop-app-repo-name] <b><em>(30 characters or less on windows!)</em></b>
 </pre></ul>

-2. Replace all instances of "desktop-app-template" in packages.json with "your-app-name" and update the name and description.
+2. Replace all instances of "desktop-app-template" in packages.json with "[your-desktop-app-repo-name]" and update the name and description.
 3. At the root of your fork of this repo, run

 <ul><pre>